Natterjack toad species conservation project

 © Andreas Moosbrugger

-Natterjack toad species conservation project
+Natterjack toad conservation project

 the survival of the natterjack toad

-For the Tyrolean Lech Nature Park, the survival of the natterjack toad(Epidalea calamita) has become a matter of the heart.
-For several years, a species protection program for the natterjack toad has been implemented to secure the population of Austria's rarest amphibian.
-The main aim of the measures is to preserve or restore suitable natural habitat.
-Natterjack toads need open, sandy areas in floodplain forests and suitable water bodies where they can spawn.
+For the Tyrolean Lech Nature Park is the survival of the natterjack toad (Epidalea calamita) has become a matter close to her heart.
+A species protection programme for the natterjack toad has been underway for several years in order to safeguard the population of Austria's rarest amphibian.
+The main aim of the programme is to preserve or restore suitable natural habitats.
+Natterjack toads need open, sandy areas in alluvial forests and suitable bodies of water where they can spawn.

 Downloads